December 07, 2023

 We were primarily asked about our relationship history, occupations and salaries, family members, education, and the reasons for my PR application.
 The police can also ask the same questions as Immigration, including requesting to recite the Rukun Negara and sing Negaraku.

-See my post here on how I improved my BM for the PR interviews, and the questions that might be asked:
+See this post for how I improved my BM for the PR interviews, and questions that might be asked:

-The interview took 1½ hours, including the time the officer spent entering data into their system.
+The interview took 90 minutes, including time the officer spent entering data into their system.

 I was advised that my file will now be forwarded to Bukit Aman for background checks, a process that can take approximately 1 year.
 Following this, the file will be returned to Immigration for review before being sent to Putrajaya for a final decision.

-The police officer said I should regularly follow up with Immigration to check the status of my file.
-Additionally, I was reminded to continue renewing my LTSVP.
+The police officer said I should regularly follow up with Immigration to check the status of my file, and that I must continue to renew my LTSVP.